Crossville, Tennessee

 Crossville is a city in and the county seat of Cumberland County, Tennessee, United States.
-It is part of the Crossville, TN Micropolitan Statistical Area.
+It is part of the Crossville Micropolitan Statistical Area.
 The population was 12,071 at the 2020 census.

 History

 Crossville developed at the intersection of a branch of the Great Stage Road, which connected the Knoxville area with the Nashville area, and the Kentucky Stock Road, a cattle drovers' path connecting Middle Tennessee with Kentucky and later extending south to Chattanooga.
 These two roads are roughly paralleled by modern US-70 and US-127, respectively.

-Around 1800, an early American settler named Samuel Lambeth opened a store at this junction, and the small community that developed around it became known as Lambeth's Crossroads.
-The store was located at what has become the modern intersection of Main Street and Stanley Street, just south of the courthouse.
-By the time a post office was established in the 1830s, the community had taken the name of "Crossville".
-In the early 1850s, James Scott, a merchant from nearby Sparta, purchased the Lambeth store and renamed it Scott's Tavern.
+Around 1800, an early American settler, Samuel Lambeth, opened a store at this junction, and the small community that developed around it became known as Lambeth's Crossroads.
+The store was at what has become the intersection of Main and Stanley Streets, just south of the courthouse.
+By the time a post office was established in the 1830s, the community had taken the name "Crossville".
+In the early 1850s, James Scott, a merchant from nearby Sparta, purchased Lambeth's store and renamed it Scott's Tavern.

-When Cumberland County was formed in 1856, Crossville, being nearest the center of the county, was chosen as county seat.
+When Cumberland County was formed in 1856, Crossville, being nearest to the center of the county, was chosen as county seat.
 Scott donated the initial 40 acre for the erection of a courthouse and town square.